loomts/ipfs-cluster/README.md

 > P.S.
 Using --erasure also force enables raw-leaves and shard

 `ecget`: Get erasure file by cid, if file was broken(canot get all shards) it will automatically recovery it.
 > P.S.
 Shell command can download file and directory directly.
-But rpc `Cluster.ECGet` can only retrieve tar archived []byte, so you need to use `tar.Extractor` to extract it to FileSystem.
+But rpc `Cluster.ECGet` can only retrieve tar archived []byte by stream, so you need to use `tar.Extractor` to extract it to FileSystem.

 `ecrecovery`: Scan all erasure coding files pinned, if some files broken then try to recover.